Uganda Ecosystem Builders 2020

-Village Capital, with support from the Argidius Foundation, is launching Uganda Ecosystem Builders 2020 to train and support intermediaries in Uganda.
-The project will build organizational capacity through bootcamps and the provision of 1:1 business advisory support.
-This project aims to improve the quality of intermediaries in Uganda, and thus the quality of support that SMEs and startups receive, through the following:
+Village Capital, with support from the Argidius Foundation, launched Uganda Ecosystem Builders 2020 to train and support intermediaries in Uganda.
+The project built organizational capacity through bootcamps and the provision of 1:1 business advisory support.
+This project improved the quality of intermediaries in Uganda, and thus the quality of support that SMEs and startups receive, through the following:

 • A full business diagnostic specifically designed to assess intermediaries relative to industry standards